vimalpaul/find-js-secrets/README.md

-# find-js-secrets
+# find-js-secrets — JavaScript secret scanner

-**find-js-secrets** is an open-source Python utility to discover secrets, API keys, tokens and other sensitive strings in JavaScript assets.
-It is intended for **authorized security testing and research** only.
+find-js-secrets is a Python tool to scan JavaScript files for secrets, API keys, tokens and other sensitive strings.
+Useful for security testers, bug bounty hunters and dev teams who want to detect accidental secret leaks.

 ---